nico-bachner/slidev-theme-geist/README.md

 ## Contributing

-- `npm install`
+1. `npm install`
-- `npm run dev` to start theme preview of `example.md`
+2. `npm run dev` to start the theme preview of `example.md`
+3. Open `localhost:3030` to see the live demo
-- Edit the `example.md` and style to see the changes
+4. Edit `example.md` and style to see changes
-- `npm run export` to generate the preview PDF
+5. `npm run export` to generate the preview PDF
-- `npm run screenshot` to generate the preview PNG
+6. `npm run screenshot` to generate the preview PNG